Workflow automation quotes that separate hype from reality

 Goldratt’s constraint theory applies directly to automation.
 Not all steps are equal.
 Some are bottlenecks.
 Some are waiting time.
 Some are pure waste.

 Automating a non-bottleneck step might make you feel productive.
-It will not increase output.
+It won’t increase output.
 The bottleneck still limits everything.

 Find the constraint.
 Automate that.
 Then find the next constraint.